Symmetry-guided quantum state preparation: Branched-Subspaces Adiabatic Preparation (B-SAP): Branched - subspaces adiabatic preparation

 \section{Branched - subspaces adiabatic preparation}

-We now introduce our algorithm, which we define the ``Branched - Subspaces Adiabatic Preparation'' (B-SAP) method, which has been specifically designed to overcome the limitations of conventional AP and VQAs methods, as outlined in the previous Sections.
+Here we introduce the ``Branched - Subspaces Adiabatic Preparation'' (B-SAP) method, specifically designed to overcome the limitations of conventional AP and VQAs methods outlined in the previous Sections.
 In fact, our strategy leverages the strengths of each technique, in order to mitigate their respective weaknesses.
 We begin by reconsidering the framework for the adiabatic state preparation.
 In the previous Section we have outlined how, in the conventional AP approach, an initial Hamiltonian is typically selected as possessing a symmetry group that is as small as possible.
-In complete contrast, we propose to choose the initial Hamiltonian $H_0$ such that its symmetry group is not only larger but in fact \textit{contains the one related to the target Hamiltonian $H_T$ as a subgroup}, such that symmetries can only be broken during the AP process (see Fig.~\ref{fig: spectra evolution}).
-As a matter of fact, we realize that this choice may appear counterintuitive at first, as it results in energy levels at the beginning of the adiabatic process exhibiting equal or even larger degeneracy as compared to those in the final part.
-On the other hand, the difficulty in discriminating various energy eigenstates of $H_0$ due to their high degeneracy is now lifted by the fact that the initial energy spectrum is known and the respective eigenstates can be efficiently initialized by assumption.
-More precisely, let $\mathcal{B}$ denote an orthonormal basis of eigenstates of $H_0$, and $\mathcal{B}_n \subset \mathcal{B}$ be the subset of the $d_n$ linearly independent eigenstates that span the degenerate subspace $\mathcal{S}\left( \mathcal{B}_n \right)$ corresponding to the energy eigenvalue $E_n$.
-Our strategy consists of exploiting the knowledge of $\mathcal{B}_n$ in order to construct the most general parametrized unitary gate $\mathcal{G}\left(\underline{\alpha}\right)$ that acts as an endomorphism on $\mathcal{S}\left( \mathcal{B}_n \right)$.
-The action of this parametrized gate $\mathcal{G}$ for different values of $\underline{\alpha}$ on a generic fixed initial state $\ket{\Psi} \in \mathcal{S}\left( \mathcal{B}_n \right)$ then allows to explore the whole subspace $\mathcal{S}\left( \mathcal{B}_n \right)$.
-Once the determination of $\mathcal{G}\left(\underline{\alpha}\right)$ is achieved, the conventional AP protocol can then be applied, with the guarantee that no level crossing will occur, and the output state measured.
-This finally allows to update a loss function (i.e. the infidelity between the output and the target state) in order to optimize the circuit parameters, as it is conventionally done in any VQA.
-This idea is schematically represented in Fig.~\ref{fig : B-SAP}.
+In complete contrast, we propose to choose the initial Hamiltonian $H_0$ such that its symmetry group is not only larger but, in fact, \textit{it contains the one related to the target Hamiltonian $H_T$ as a subgroup}, such that symmetries can only be broken during the AP process.
+As a result, symmetry does not cause distinct energy levels to merge.
+On the contrary, some of them may actually split along the adiabatic path, branching out (see, e.g., Fig.~\ref{fig: spectra evolution}).
+As a matter of fact, we realize that this choice may appear counterintuitive at first, as it results in energy levels at the beginning of the adiabatic process exhibiting equal or even larger degeneracy as compared to the final part.
+On the other hand, the difficulty in discriminating various energy eigenstates of $H_0$ due to their high degeneracy is now lifted by the fact that the initial energy spectrum is known, and the respective eigenstates can be efficiently initialized by assumption.
+In practice, this allows to prepare well-characterized basis states with relatively shallow quantum circuits before the adiabatic sweep, rather than attempting to prepare complicated target eigenstates directly.
+More precisely, let $\mathcal{B}$ denote an orthonormal basis of eigenstates of $H_0$, and $\mathcal{B}_n \subset \mathcal{B}$ be the subset of $d_n$ linearly independent eigenstates that span the degenerate subspace $\mathcal{S}\left( \mathcal{B}_n \right)$ corresponding to the n-th energy eigenvalue $E_n(s = 0)$.
+Our strategy is to exploit the knowledge of the basis $\mathcal{B}_n$ to construct the most general parametrized unitary gate, $\mathcal{G}(\underline{\alpha})$, acting as an endomorphism on $\mathcal{S}(\mathcal{B}_n)$.
+The action of $\mathcal{G}(\underline{\alpha})$ on a fixed initial state $\ket{\Psi} \in \mathcal{S}(\mathcal{B}_n)$, while varying its $N_\alpha$ parameters $\underline{\alpha}$, enables exploration of the entire subspace $\mathcal{S}(\mathcal{B}_n)$.
+Equivalently, the gate defines the mapping